dsyer/presos/decks/cloud-boot-netflix.md

 ## Outline
 * Define microservices
 * Define distributed system problems
-* Introduce Netflix OSS and how we have integrated with Spring Boot
+* Introduce Netflix OSS and its integration with Spring Boot

 ## What are micro-services?
 * Not monolithic :-)